faiazsaad/spam-email-detector/README.md

 ##  Features

-- 📬 Paste any email content and detect if it's spam
+- 📬 ML project where you can paste any email content and detect if it's spam
 - ⚡ Fast, optimized frontend with Vite
 - 🎨 Clean and responsive UI with Tailwind CSS
 - 🔁 Real-time feedback with zero page reloads
-- 🧠 Powered by a trained spam detection model (Random Forest)

 ---